linzhangUCA/4421tpl-odyssey/README.md

 3. (5%) Illustrate a graph of ROS Nodes with all participating/active nodes and topics.
 4. (15%) Search and read the SLAM algorithm you've been used in this project.
    Imagine your readers are engineering major freshmen.
-   Explain following approaches as concise and as possible:
-   1. Localization algorithm with.
-      1. name
-      2. mechanism/process
-   2. Mapping algorithm with.
-      1. name
+   State following with your own words and math expressions:
+   1. List of key concepts, algorithms, functionalities.
-      2. mechanism/process
+   2. Descriptions of the mechanism/process of the key features.
-  > Math is welcome.

 ### Demonstration
+Deliver the coffee using your robot
 You are expected to demonstrate the robot not only to the people from Annex 105, but also to anyone who may show up on the hallway of Lewis Science Center.
-Your demonstration
+Your demonstration should include two parts.
 1. 5-minute introduction include:
    - Your team
    - Your robot